rajaram2003/Responsive-Memory-Game/README.md

 - **Responsive Design**: Adapts to different screen sizes and devices.
 - **Animated Flip**: Smooth flip animations for card interactions.
 - **Score Tracking**: Keeps track of your score as you find matches.

+## Technologies Used

+- **HTML5 for structuring the game.
+- **CSS3 for styling and responsive design.
+- **JavaScript for game logic and interactions.